Considering schools in the southwest? Here is our guide to the best colleges in the southwest and what to expect.

 Texas's Agricultural and Mechanical College was developed initially under the Morrill Act (1862).
 This act approved funding for the express purpose of opening a public institution of higher learning.
 Public land was donated for this purpose.

 Texas A & M refers to itself as a "research-intensive" institution of higher learning.
 The college has over 133 undergraduate programs for students to choose from.
-US News & World ranks Texas A & M #68 in the US Universities category.
-It also has a QS ranking of #64.
+US News & World ranks Texas A & M #67 in the US Universities category.

 The University of Tulsa began as a Presbyterian school for Native American girls in 1882.
 The school was originally in Native Muskogee territory.
 The school went through several changes to keep its doors open.
 In 1907 it moved to Tulsa and now functions as independent and non-denominational.